Improving 3D Gaussian Splatting Compression by Scene-Adaptive Lattice Vector Quantization: LVQ Preliminary

 Despite its regularity and low cost, LVQ still enjoys the coding benefit of VQ.
 Compared to USQ, LVQ has two inherent advantages: space-filling efficiency and the ability to capture correlation~\cite{gersho2012vector}.
 Fig.~\ref{fig:lvq_idea} (a-d) illustrates the space-filling advantage.
 Given the area/volume of a Voronoi cell, the optimal cell shape in terms of minimal mean squared quantization error is circle or hypersphere in high dimensions.
 However, tiling the space with spheres cannot avoid either overlaps or holes.
 LVQ addresses this issue by using a carefully designed lattice to partition a vector space into congruent convex Voronoi cells whose shape is as close to sphere as possible, achieving most efficient space covering.
 For some dimensions, optimal lattices are known to have Voronoi cells that best approximate spheres~\cite{conway2013sphere}.
 Examples include the hexagonal lattice ($A_2$) in $\mathbb{R}^{2}$, as well as the $\mathrm{E}_8$ lattice in $\mathbb{R}^{8}$ and Leech lattice in $\mathbb{R}^{24}$.

 Moreover, LVQ can capture the feature correlations in a way that USQ cannot.
+A representative example is the $D_n$ lattice, defined as $D_n=\{\mathbf{x}\in\mathbb{Z}^n:\sum_{i=1}^n x_i \text{ is even}\}$.
+In two dimensions, $D_2$ has a diamond-shaped Voronoi cell.
+For fair comparison with the square cell, Fig.~\ref{fig:lvq_idea}(d) uses a properly scaled version of $D_2$ whose Voronoi cell has the same area as the unit square cell.
 Fig.~\ref{fig:lvq_idea} (e) depicts the case of correlation, where teal and purple points represent input vectors and their quantized codewords, respectively.
 In the diamond LVQ, the distance between two nearest quantizer codewords in the principal (diagonal) direction is 1; in contrast, the adjacent codeword distance in horizontal (non-principal) direction is $\sqrt{2}$.
 By reducing quantization error along the principal direction, LVQ lowers the expected distortion and thus improves compression efficiency.